Don’t Count Your Chickens Before They Hatch

 Examples:

-2. My family is confident about catching several fish at the lake.
+2. My family expects to catch multiple fish at the lake.
 However, they shouldn’t count their chickens before they hatch because the fish may not be biting today.

 3. Don’t count your chickens before they’ve hatched by assuming you’ll get a perfect score on the test.

-In the following sentences, we will use a similar phrase in place of this old adage:
+In the following set of sentences, we will use a similar phrase in place of this old adage:

 Examples:

-1. My brother thinks his favorite team will take home the trophy.
-However, he might be setting himself up for disappointment since many of the other teams look capable this season.
+1. My brother believes his favorite team will take home the trophy.
+However, he might be setting himself up for disappointment since the other teams are looking strong this season.

-2. While everyone assumes the trip will go smoothly, I’m not holding my breath.
-The reason being, our car is in poor condition, which may cause problems during the journey.
+2. While everyone thinks the trip will go smoothly, I’m not holding my breath.
+The reason being, our car is in poor condition, which could be a big issue during the journey.

 3. Sarah was planning a snowball fight with her friends, but it never snowed.
-This was a lesson to not get ahead of yourself.
+This lesson taught her not to get ahead of herself.

 What can we learn from these illustrations?
-First, take note in these examples how a certain outcome is anticipated.
+First, take note what is being anticipated in each example.
 Second, notice how the proverb and its synonyms are used to express a cautious attitude towards those anticipated outcomes.
-Essentially, this proverbial phrase encourages one to avoid making plans for uncertain things.
+Essentially, this proverbial phrase highlights that while a person might assume something will happen, it’s not a guarantee that it will.

-Now that you’ve learned about this idiom, consider exploring some other common sayings below.
+Now that you’ve learned about this idiom, consider exploring the common sayings below.